-are on security.
-It is preferred that these security requirements be considered as an integral part of the DMM design.
+It is preferred that these security requirements are considered as an integral part of the DMM design.

-5.1.5.
+6.1.5.
 Distributed deployment

 The first DMM requirement has 2 parts.
-The first part is on distributed deployment whereas the second part is on avoiding long route.
+The first part is on distributed deployment whereas the second part is on avoiding longer routes.

-REQ1: (part 1)IP mobility, network access and routing solutions provided by DMM MUST enable distributed deployment for mobility management of IP sessions (part 2) so that traffic does not need to traverse centrally deployed mobility anchors and thus can be routed in an optimal manner.
+REQ1: (part 1) IP mobility, network access and routing solutions provided by DMM MUST enable distributed deployment for mobility management of IP sessions (part 2) so that traffic does not need to traverse centrally deployed mobility anchors and thus can be routed in an optimal manner.

-With the first part, multiple MRs will become available in MIP by simply having an HA for each home network.
-It is illustrated in terms of the logical functions as in Figure 7.
+With the first part, multiple MRs will become available in MIPv6 by simply having an HA for each home network.
+This is illustrated in terms of the logical functions as in Figure 8.
+Note that [Paper-Host.based.DMM] shows an example of a host-based DMM protocol based on MIPv6.